agronholm/anyio/docs/tasks.rst

 ----------------------------------

-The :class:`asyncio.TaskGroup` class, added in Python 3.11, is very similar in design to the AnyIO :class:`~TaskGroup` class.
+The :class:`asyncio.TaskGroup` class, added in Python 3.11, is very similar in design to the AnyIO :class:`~.abc.TaskGroup` class.
 The asyncio counterpart has some important differences in its semantics, however:

+* The task group itself is instantiated directly, rather than using a factory function
 * Tasks are spawned solely through :meth:`~asyncio.TaskGroup.create_task`; there is no ``start()`` or ``start_soon()`` method
 * The :meth:`~asyncio.TaskGroup.create_task` method returns a task object which can be